 Craig Juntunen is a retired entrepreneurial businessman and is the founder of Both Ends Believing, a global organization defending every child’s human right to a family.
-Craig and his global team are on a mission to accelerate a new era of global child welfare to include a permanent loving family as a core value and priority.
+Craig and his global team are on a mission to reinvent child welfare so every child will have a family.
 Additionally, Craig is the visionary behind the Global Working Group and the Child Protector Conference and award.
-Craig is the author of the award-winning book Both Ends Burning: My Story of Adopting Three Children from Haiti.
+Craig is the author of the award-winning book authored Both Ends Burning: My Story of Adopting Three Children from Haiti.

 In his early life, Craig was involved heavily in athletics, playing quarterback for a total of fourteen seasons.
 He finished his athletic career as a quarterback in the Canadian Football League.
-He was elected into the Northern State of Idaho Athletic Hall of Fame and the University of Idaho Hall of Fame.
-His experience as a leader on the football field led to his developing into an entrepreneur.
-He built and sold a company with a very successful track record and retired (temporarily) before founding Chances For Children, a foundation involved in creating sustainable communities in Haiti.
+He was elected into the Northern Idaho Athletic Hall of Fame and the University of Idaho Hall of Fame.
+His experience as a leader on the football field led to developing into an entrepreneur.
+He built and sold a company with a very successful track record and retired (temporarily) before co-founding Chances For Children with his wife Kathi, a foundation involved in creating sustainable communities in Haiti.
 His early experience with the Chances for Children Foundation alerted him to recognize children living outside of parental care as a global issue, and one of the greatest human rights crises of his lifetime.

-Craig is married and has three children adopted from Haiti: Amelec, Espie and Quinn.
+Craig is married, and he and Kathi have three children adopted from Haiti: Amelec, Espie, and Quinn.